cerner/fhir.cerner.com/content/millennium/overview.md

 # Overview

 This describes the resources that make up Cerner's implementation of the HL7<sup>®</sup> FHIR<sup>®</sup> standard.
-If you have any problems or requests, please post to our [developer group](https://groups.google.com/d/forum/cerner-fhir-developers).
+If you have any problems or requests, please post to the [Open Developer Experience forum](https://forums.oracle.com/ords/apexds/domain/open-developer-experience).

 * TOC
 {:toc}